gavinkendall/autoscreen/readme.txt

 This section handles the scheduling of screen capture sessions.

-You can tell Auto Screen Capture when to start and stop taking screenshots at particular times and on defined days of the week by using the Schedule module.
+You can tell Auto Screen Capture when to start and stop taking screenshots at particular times and on defined days of the week.

 "Start capture at" tells the application to start taking screenshots at a specified time.
 (You can also use the "-startat" command line argument.)